leezhieng/facebook-comments-deleter/facebook-post-deleter/README.md

 **Scroll up**

-- After selecting all posts based on your chosen options, the system needs to click the **Move to Trash** button located at the top of the page.
+- After selecting all posts based on your chosen options, the system needs to click the **Trash** button located at the top of the page.
 - Without scrolling back to the top, the confirmation dialog will not appear.

 <p align="left">